 Antiquities in good condition are rare and that keeps prices high, but jewelry is a notable exception, says G. Max Bernheimer, international specialist and head of antiquities for Christie’s New York. ”Items valued at less than $5,000 are not an aspect of the market that my firm focuses on, with the exception of ancient glass and jewelry.”

-Many of the jewels in Christie’s antiquities sales are estimated at less than $5,000, and some wonderful ancient gold intaglio rings from sell for as little as $2,000. ”Ancient gold and beadwork are both very accessible,” says Bernheimer.
+Many of the jewels in Christie’s antiquities sales are estimated at less than $5,000, and some wonderful ancient gold intaglio rings sell for as little as $2,000.
+“Ancient gold and beadwork are both very accessible,” says Bernheimer.

 Lot of 16 Roman gold rings, c.
 1st century B.C.-3rd century A.D., set with emeralds, garnet, carnelian and jasper (some engraved) sold for $6,500 on an estimate of $3000-5000 (courtesy Christie's Images)